MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 ### Testing the Code (Manually)

--   I've provider a Postman collection in the repository with a valid JWT that each call needing JWT auth inherits
+-   I've provided a Postman collection in the repository with a valid JWT that each call needing JWT auth inherits
 -   Import and execute the Postman requests in sequence and functionality should be easily tested (provided database was set up)
 -   JSON file is named `storefront-api-requests.postman_collection.json`